vaporwallet/vapor-token/README.md

 - **Quick Summary**: The VaporWallet Smart Contracts repository contains a set of contracts that facilitate various activities such as token management, quest claims, and future implementations for rewards and staking.
 - **Version**: The current version of the VaporWallet Smart Contracts is 1.0.0.

+### Solidity
+- Solidity: ^0.8.0
+- BNB Chain,

 ## Features

-Our smart contracts suite includes the following:

-- **VaporWalletActivities.sol**: This contract handles the general activities within the VaporWallet ecosystem, such as transferring assets and managing permissions.
+### `VaporWalletActivities.sol`
+- Manages quest activities for users.
+- Users can complete quests to earn rewards.
+- Interacts with `VaporNFT.sol` to issue NFTs upon quest completion.

+### `VaporQuestClaim.sol`
+- Allows users to claim NFT rewards upon completing quests.
+- Verifies quest completion and interacts with `VaporNFT.sol` to mint NFTs.

+### `VaporNFT.sol`
+- ERC-721 contract for handling quest-related NFTs.
+- Mints unique NFTs as rewards for completing quests in `VaporWalletActivities.sol`.

+### `VaporToken.sol`
-- **VaporToken.sol**: A standard ERC-20 token contract used for the VaporWallet's native token, VPR.
-It is designed with security and efficiency in mind, providing a stable and reliable means of transaction within the VaporWallet ecosystem.
+- ERC-20 token contract for VaporWallet's native token, VPR.

-- **VaporQuestClaim.sol**: A unique contract that manages the claiming process for various quests and activities within the VaporWallet universe.
-It ensures a fair and transparent mechanism for users to claim rewards.

-- **VaporToken.sol**: *(Note: This appears to be listed twice.
-If there is a second variant or feature within this contract, it could be detailed here.
-Otherwise, consider removing the duplicate entry.)*
+- Used for transactions within the VaporWallet ecosystem.

 ## Todo

-The future roadmap for VaporWallet includes several exciting features:
+Future developments and enhancements planned for the VaporWallet ecosystem include:

+- **VaporPool (VPR Stake)**
-- **VaporPool (VPR Stake)**: An upcoming contract that will enable users to stake their VPR tokens, contributing to the security and efficiency of the network, while earning rewards.
+  - A staking contract allowing users to stake VPR tokens.

-- **VaporPoolRewardClaim**: This contract will manage the distribution of rewards to stakeholders in the VaporPool, ensuring a fair and consistent reward system.

-- **VaporPoolRewardRNG**: A specialized contract designed to introduce a randomized element to the reward distribution process in the VaporPool, enhancing the dynamics of staking rewards.
+  - Stakeholders earn rewards based on the amount and duration of their stake.

+- **VaporPoolRewardClaim**
+  - Contract to claim staking rewards from VaporPool.
+  - Ensures fair and transparent distribution of rewards.

+- **VaporPoolRewardRNG**
+  - A random number generator to determine staking rewards.
+  - Enhances the reward mechanism with an element of randomness.

 ## Contributing